-In light of the impact Covid-19 is expected to have on the cashflows and operations of the Company, the Company's ultimate shareholders, Welltower Inc and Revera Inc have confirmed that they will continue to support the Company in order to allow it to satisfy its financial obligations in the normal course of business at least through to 30 September 2021.

-The Directors are satisfied that Welltower Inc. has the ability to provide this support, should it be required and that there is no material risk that the Parent will be unable to provide financial support within a period of at least 12 months from the date of approval of the financial statements.
+In light of the impact Covid-19 is expected to have on the cashflows and operations of the Company, the Company's ultimate parent undertaking Welltower Inc. has confirmed that they will continue to support the Company in order to allow it to satisfy its financial obligations in the normal course of business through to 31 October 2022.
+The Directors are satisfied that Welltower Inc. has the ability to provide this support, should it be required and that there is no material risk that the Parent will be unable to provide financial support within a period of 13 months from the date of approval of the financial statements.
 Welltower is forecast to have sufficient liquidity through the going concern period even under its most downside forecast scenario and before any further mitigating actions it may take.
-On 31 July, 2020, Welltower had \$1.3 billion of cash and cash equivalents and \$3.0 billion of available borrowing capacity under its unsecured revolving credit facility and no material senior unsecured note maturities until 2023.
+During the year, Welltower sold 2 million shares of common stock under its ATM and DRIP programs, through both cash settle and forward sale agreements, at an initial weighted average price of \$83.94 per share, generating gross proceeds of approximately \$171 million.
+The sale of these shares and settlement of previously outstanding forward sales resulted in total gross proceeds of approximately \$603 million which were used to reduce borrowings under the unsecured revolving credit facility.

+As of September 3, 2021, Welltower completed \$1.3 billion in pro rata dispositions and loan payoffs year-to-date.
 In addition, the Board of Directors of Welltower has authorized a share repurchase program whereby Welltower may repurchase up to \$1 billion of common stock through December 31, 2021.
 Under this authorization, Welltower is not required to purchase shares, but may choose to do so in the open market or through private transactions at times and amounts based on our evaluation of market conditions and other factors.
+On December 31, 2020, Welltower had \$2.0 billion of cash and cash equivalents and \$3.0 billion of available borrowing capacity under its unsecured revolving credit facility which was expanded to \$4.0 billion with an improved pricing on 4 June 2021.
+Additional proceeds of \$307 million are expected from assets held for sale.

-Furthermore, Revera Inc., which also provides funding to the Company, has confirmed that it has implemented a policy whereby any of its subsidiary companies will not seek intercompany settlement unless the borrowing entity (including this company) has surplus working capital to enable repayment without adversely affecting its ability to settle its other liabilities as and when they fall due.
+Furthermore, Revera Inc., which also provides funding to the Company, has confirmed that it has implemented a policy whereby it and its wholly owned subsidiary undertakings will not seek intercompany settlement unless the borrowing entity (including this company) has surplus working capital to enable repayment without adversely affecting its ability to settle its other liabilities as and when they fall due.
 Revera has the ability to provide this support, should it be required and there is no material risk that it will be unable to provide financial support within a period of at least 12 months from the date of approval of the financial statements.
 Revera is forecast to have sufficient liquidity through the going concern period even under its most downside forecast scenario and before any further mitigating actions it may take.
 Revera has several billions in assets and owns or operates more than 500 properties.
-It is a wholly owned subsidiary of PSP Investments, which has net assets under management of C\$162bn as at 31 December 2019.
+It is a wholly owned subsidiary of PSP Investments, which has net assets under management of C\$204bn as at 31 March 2021.